chriswyatt1/Table_to_SVM_1071/README.md

 [24/67c3d6] Submitted process > RUN_SVM (1)
 ```

 --> Which shows that nextflow is running the demo data.
-To check if it is still running you can use `top` and you should see a `java` and `R` process running.
+To check if it is still running you can use `top` and you should see a `java` and `R` process running (among others).
 This script should take an hour to run.

 5. Once the pipeline is finished it will print the following message to screen: